Lost-Crow23/Jenkins_CI_CD/README.md

 <h4>Step 2</h4>

-- Go back to the first Jenkins CI created and add a build trigger to initiate the automation
+- Go back to the first Jenkins CI (name-ci) created and add a build trigger to initiate the automation.
-- `Github hook trigger for GitScm polling`
+- `Github hook trigger for GitScm polling`.
-- We use our previous ssh link repo and the ssh private key since we are using the same AMI instance
+- We use our previous ssh link repo and the ssh private key since we are using the same AMI instance.

 Should be now finished in the name-ci (first build project)